Tyonnchie-Berry-1996/AI-Bash-Assistant-Prototype/README.md

 This script is meant to be ran in DevEnv (container).
 You can find it here: https://github.com/Tyonnchie-Berry-1996/DevEnv

-If you want a version you can run on your local machine and you're an experimental wizard you can find that soon and I will link it once it in the description is up.
+If you want a version you can run on your local machine and you're an experimental wizard you can find that soon and I will link it in the description once it's up.